 - Mount Victoria

 The townships of Blackheath and Mount Victoria are an extra 15 km away from Katoomba, and are very much worth a visit.
-The towns themselves are lovely, but there are also various great walking tracks in the area, in addition to some of the best lookouts you can find in the Blue Mountains.
+The towns themselves are lovely, but there are also various great walking tracks in the area, such as the Grand Canyon Walk, in addition to some of the best lookouts in the Blue Mountains.

 |Distance by car from Sydney (approx.)|